spawnmarvel/quickguides/apache_tomcat_and_solr/README_pageswap.md

 ![recycle time](https://github.com/spawnmarvel/quickguides/blob/main/apache_tomcat_and_solr/images/recycle_time.png)

-## Test this and set it 1 day after the scan, Fridays.
+## Test this and set it 1 day after the scan, Fridays, but does it go up when optimization?

 We must free w2wp.exe after the scan.